Flowers are nice, but for a last-minute win, nothing beats a gift of a 1871 Club Premium Membership, GIFT a Membership Today

 5. Don’t be in a rush with late turkeys.

-Moving to get tight to a turkey is a credo to live by, but I’ve learned from hard experience that the late season is one of the easiest times to misjudge the distance to a gobble.
-With foliage on trees and brush growing fuller by the day, the sounds of even a roaring gobble can get sucked up by the dense vegetation and make the bird sound far farther away than he actually is.
+Moving to get tight to a turkey is usually a good idea, but the late season is one of the easiest times to misjudge the distance to a gobble.
+With foliage on trees and brush growing fuller by the day, the sounds of even a roaring gobble can get sucked up by the dense vegetation and make the bird sound much farther away than he actually is.
 When you strike a turkey in mid- to late May, your first move should be to sit your butt down and take some extra time to really pinpoint that bird before moving in.
 This also holds true for roosting now; when a gobbler is up high in the canopy of an oak grove, he may sound a mile away when he’s more like 200 yards.
 Be careful, and move in slow.

 6. Make a milk run of known strut zones.